Bigmouth buffalo: Ecology

-The bigmouth buffalo is part of a rather unique ecology in shallow-water systems.
+The bigmouth buffalo is part of a unique ecology in shallow-water systems.
 The larval bigmouths are pelagic and sometimes benthic feeders, mostly of copepods and cladocerans, but also phytoplankton and chironomids.
 Bigmouth buffalo, unlike its close relatives the black and smallmouth buffalos, is a filter-feeder, using its very fine gill rakers to strain plankton from the water.
 It sometimes feeds near the bottom, using short up-and down movements to filter from the water the plankton that hover near the bottom or rest lightly on it.
 The juveniles and adults are mostly limnetic plankton feeders that also eat cladocerans, copepods, algae, chironomids, ostracods, and other insect larvae and invertebrates depending on availability.
-The optimum habitat for spawning bigmouth buffalo is highly vegetated waters.
+The optimum habitat for spawning bigmouth buffalo is freshly-flooded vegetated waters.
 They are a very resilient fish that can tolerate high turbidity and low oxygen levels.
 They can be found in waters with turbidity levels over 100 ppm.
-A minimum total dissolved solids is 200 ppm during the growing season.
-During spring and summer, 50–75% pools should be present, with backwaters, and marsh areas and 25-75% littoral area and protected embayments during summer for the habitat to be suitable.
+During spring and summer, 50–75% pools should be present, with backwaters, and marsh areas and 25–75% littoral area and protected embayments during summer for the habitat to be suitable.
 Bigmouth can be found in waters from 22.5 to 38.0 C. The optimal temperatures for incubation and hatching of eggs are from 15–18 C, but they can develop in temperatures reaching up to 26.7 C. The bigmouth buffalo prefers slow-moving water that does not reach a velocity over 30 cm/s.